TahaInc/heartwave/docs/use cases/UseCases.md

 Extensions

 * 1-5a.
 The device is out of battery
   * 1-5a1.
-The user charges the device, and tries again
+Follow the use case for battery low (UC9)

 ## Delete a Result (UC8)